 The closeness of the seat to the stage is usually the biggest factor in the cost of a theatre/musical ticket, perhaps with the exception of the first row, which can be too close and is even sometimes reduced in price for some shows.

-The above seat map is a generic seat map, each venue will have their own seat map, so best to check before you book.
-Although this map can be used as a guide.
+The above seating map is a generic seat map and can be used as a guide, each venue will have their own seating map, so best to check before you book.
 The closest seats to the stage and on the ground floor is called the Stalls, above them is the Dress Circle and above that the Upper Circle.
 The front rows in the Dress Circle are preferable to the back rows in the Stalls in most theatres as they are closer to the stage and offer a better view.

-The Upper Circle can sometimes be very steep and high up, so are not recommended for people with a fear of heights.
+The Upper Circle can sometimes be very steep and high up, so are not recommended for people with a fear of heights or mobility difficulties.

 Tickets To Sporting Events in London (Football And More)

-If you are looking for tickets to Football matches or other sporting events, please visit our dedicate page here.
+If you are looking for tickets to Football matches or other sporting events, please visit our dedicated page – London football tickets.

 Where Is The Best Seat In The House?

 When you are booking your tickets to a show in a theatre you haven’t visited before, there is always uncertainty as to how good the view and experience will be.
-Will you have a restricted view, will there be enough leg room (many London theatres are old and on the upper levels leg room can be limited and some seats have very straight backs), as a guide, the more expensive a seat is for a specific show the better the view and experience, although this isn’t always true.
-We would recommend you check out seatplan.com to see the best seats for each venue, and if unsure the front/middle stalls are always a good bet.
+Will you have a restricted view? will there be enough leg room (many London theatres are old and on the upper levels legroom can be limited and some seats have very straight backs)?
+As a guide, the more expensive a seat is for a specific show the better the view and experience, although this isn’t always true.
+We would recommend you check out the seating plan to see the best seats for each venue, and if you’re unsure the front/middle stalls are always a good bet.